galipyildiz/galipyildiz.github.io/BACKLOG.md

 - As a user, I want to be able to reset my password.

 ## Tasks
+- [ ] Has pagerepos tag with span.
 - [ ] Write bandwith technical paper.
 - [ ] Create about my self directory.